keithrozario/lambda-cache/README.md

     return response
 ```

-The first invocation of the function will populate the cache, after that all invocations over in the 60 seconds, will reference the parameter from the function's internal cache, without making a network calls to ssm, secrets manager or S3.
-After one minute, the the next invocation will refresh the cache from the respective back-ends.
+The first invocation of the function will populate the cache, after which all invocations over the next 60 seconds, will reference the parameter from the function's internal cache, without making a network calls to ssm, secrets manager or S3.
+After 60 seconds, the the next invocation will refresh the cache from the respective back-ends.

-Refer to [docs](https://lambda-cache.readthedocs.io/en/latest/user_guide/) for more info on how to change cache configurations.
+Refer to [docs](https://lambda-cache.readthedocs.io/en/latest/user_guide/) for how to change cache cache timings, cache entry names,and how to invalidate caches.

 # Credit